awsdocs/amazon-emr-release-guide/doc_source/emr-hadoop-script.md

-# Run a Script in a Cluster<a name="emr-hadoop-script"></a>
+# Run a script in a cluster<a name="emr-hadoop-script"></a>

 Amazon EMR enables you to run a script at any time during step processing in your cluster\.
 You specify a step that runs a script either when you create your cluster or you can add a step if your cluster is in the `WAITING` state\.
-For more information about adding steps, see [Submit Work to a Cluster](https://docs.aws.amazon.com/emr/latest/ManagementGuide/AddingStepstoaJobFlow.html) in the *Amazon EMR Management Guide*\.
+For more information about adding steps, see [Submit work to a cluster](https://docs.aws.amazon.com/emr/latest/ManagementGuide/AddingStepstoaJobFlow.html) in the *Amazon EMR Management Guide*\.

 To run a script before step processing begins, use a bootstrap action\.
-For more information about bootstrap actions, see [Create Bootstrap Actions to Install Additional Software](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html) in the *Amazon EMR Management Guide*\.
+For more information about bootstrap actions, see [Create bootstrap actions to install additional software](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html) in the *Amazon EMR Management Guide*\.

-## Submitting a Custom JAR Step Using the AWS CLI<a name="emr-dev-cli-add-step-script"></a>
+## Submitting a custom JAR step using the AWS CLI<a name="emr-dev-cli-add-step-script"></a>

 **Note**
 You can now use command\-runner\.jar in many cases instead of script\-runner\.jar\. command\-runner\.jar does not need to have a full path for the JAR\.
-For more information, see [Command Runner](emr-commandrunner.md)\.
+For more information, see [Command runner](emr-commandrunner.md)\.

 This section describes how to add a step to run a script\.
 The `script-runner.jar` takes arguments to the path to a script and any additional arguments for the script\.
 The JAR file runs the script with the passed arguments\.